 - FICO Score 4: Derived from information at TransUnion.

 - FICO Score 5: Derived from information at Equifax.
 Especially popular for auto loans and mortgages.

-- FICO Score 8: Popular for credit cards.
-Blends information from all three bureaus.
+- FICO Score 8: Popular for credit cards, FICO Score 8 is the first FICO score to combine information from all three bureaus.
 This score rewards people for making on-time payments and keeping low balances, while penalizing people for delinquency and opening too many accounts.

 - FICO Score 9: Improving upon the three-reports-into-one-score model, FICO Score 9 touts greater predictability and brings three other key changes.
 Third-party collections that have been paid off no longer harm your score.
 Your rental history can improve your score.
 Medical collections are treated differently from other collections and won't harm your score as much.